Certificate IV in Telecommunications Networks Technology

 Applicants who do not have a Year 12 qualification or relevant work experience and/or employment in the telecommunications industry must undertake the VETASSESS test for literacy and numeracy.

-VTAC application: If you're a non-Year 12 applicant and you want other information considered with your application, you must complete and submit a VTAC Personal History online (formerly Pi form).
+VTAC application: If you're a non-Year 12 applicant and you want other information considered with your application, you must complete and submit a VTAC Personal Statement online (formerly Pi form).

 Direct application: If you're applying directly, and want other information to be considered you must complete and submit a personal statement.